-If you believe your performance in assessment has been seriously affected by circumstances related to Covid-19 and/or serious personal circumstances such as acute serious illness, chronic illness (including mental health conditions) bereavement etc. submit a mitigating circumstances notice to your examiners (MCE) via your college or your department if you are a non-matriculated student.
+If you believe your performance in assessment has been seriously affected by circumstances related to COVID-19 and/or serious personal circumstances such as acute serious illness, chronic illness (including mental health conditions) bereavement etc. you can submit a mitigating circumstances notice to your examiners (MCE) either directly or via your college or your department if you are a non-matriculated student.

 You can also use the MCE process to explain to examiners why your exam response for an online open-book exam was submitted late.

 Submitting an MCE